SkylineCommunications/Skyline.DataMiner.Utils.ExposerWidgets/README.md

 See [Installing DataMiner Integration Studio](https://aka.dataminer.services/DisInstallation)

 > [!IMPORTANT]
-> The sections provided by this Nuget can currently only be used in automation scripts that use the [InteractiveAutomationScriptToolkit](https://github.com/SkylineCommunications/Skyline.DataMiner.Utils.InteractiveAutomationScriptToolkit) range 6.0.X.
+> The sections provided by this Nuget can currently only be used in automation scripts that use the [InteractiveAutomationScriptToolkit](https://github.com/SkylineCommunications/Skyline.DataMiner.Utils.InteractiveAutomationScriptToolkit) range 6.0.X, which requires DataMiner version 10.3.1 or higher.

 ## User Guide